The Symbol Remains

-The Symbol Remains is the fifteenth studio album by American rock band Blue Öyster Cult, released on October 9, 2020.

-The title comes from a lyric in the song "Shadow of California" on Blue Öyster Cult's 1983 LP The Revölution by Night.
+The Symbol Remains is the fourteenth studio album by American rock band Blue Öyster Cult, released on October 9, 2020.
+The album title comes from a lyric in the song "Shadow of California" on the band's 1983 LP The Revölution by Night.

-This is the band's first studio release since 2001's Curse of the Hidden Mirror, making it the longest gap between the band's studio albums.
+This is the band's first studio release since 2001's Curse of the Hidden Mirror, making it the band's longest gap between studio albums.
 It also marks the recording debut by long-time members Jules Radino and Richie Castellano, as well as the first studio album since 1985's Club Ninja to not feature Allen Lanier, who died in 2013.
+The album entered the Billboard 200 album chart at No. 192, making it their first album to chart in the United States since Imaginos in August 1988.

 Background

-The lack of sales of the band's previous studio album, Curse of the Hidden Mirror (2001), contributed to the band's disinterest in recording new music.
-Frontman Eric Bloom noted in 2017 that "it costs money to make a record", and that the time spent producing an album would be better spent touring "than making a record that nobody's going to buy."
-He did not, however, completely rule out the possibility of the band going back to the studio.
+Low sales of the band's previous studio album, Curse of the Hidden Mirror (2001), contributed to their disinterest in recording new music.
+Frontman Eric Bloom noted in 2017 that "it costs money to make a record" and that the time spent producing an album would be better spent touring "than making a record that nobody's going to buy."
+He did not completely rule out the possibility of the band going back to the studio.

 Lead guitarist Buck Dharma stated in another interview that the band had "tentative" plans to record in 2017, and noted that the then-current band was "so good it would be a shame not to."
 Dharma also revealed that he had originally intended to contact longtime band manager and collaborator Sandy Pearlman about ideas for the album, but Pearlman's death in 2016 from a stroke prevented that from happening.

 In April 2019, Bloom said that a new album would eventually arrive, and announced that the band would "soon" be signing a new recording contract.
 In July 2019, it was announced that the band had signed with Frontiers Records and that the album would be released in 2020.
-Bloom noted that half of the songs were already written, with the remaining portion to be written during production of the album.
+Bloom noted that half the songs were already written, with the remaining portion to be written during production of the album.

-The album art and track listing were revealed in August 2020.